HouseRulesDLP/BeyondTheWall/README.md

 These have been removed in favor of [Battle Maneuvers](Battle_Maneuvers.md).

 #### Fighting with Two Weapons
-Replace the rules in the book with the following:<br/>
+Replace the rules in the book with the following:

-In order to wield 2 weapons, the weapon in the character’s primary hand must be a light or medium one-handed weapon, and the weapon in their off-hand must be a light one-handed weapon.
+In order to wield 2 weapons, the weapon in the character’s primary hand must be a [light](CoinAndItsUses.md#Weight) or [medium](CoinAndItsUses.md#Weight) one-handed weapon, and the weapon in their off-hand must be a light one-handed weapon.

 A character wielding two weapons has the option of using their off-hand weapon offensively or defensively.
 This choice is made at the beginning of the character’s turn.
 If the weapon is being used offensively, the character gains a +1 to hit bonus and may choose to strike with either weapon (not both).
 If the weapon is being used defensively, the character gains a +1 AC bonus and may only attack with their primary weapon.

 Under no circumstances is a character allowed to attack with both weapons at the same time.
-However, if a character has multiple attacks per Combat Turn, then they may choose which weapon to strike with each time they make an attack.
+However, if a character has multiple attacks per [Combat Turn](Glossary.md#Combat%20Turn), then they may choose which weapon to strike with each time they make an attack if wielding their off-hand weapon offensively (see above).

 See the [Off-Hand Proficiency](Traits.md#off-hand%20proficiency) trait for additional rules.

-### Multiclass Characters
+### Multi-class Characters
 See the documents for the [Warrior-Rogue](Warrior-Rogue.md), [Warrior-Mage](Warrior-Mage.md) and [Rogue-Mage](Rogue-Mage.md) classes.

 ### Character Traits